SINGAPORE TRAVEL GUIDE 2020

-The first settlement of Chinese in Singapore is now a vibrant district plenty of street food carts and stalls, restaurants and hip new bars, souvenir shops, locally made art, craft products and any Chinese product shops that make it a compelling destination for tourists and locals alike.
+The first Chinese settlement in Singapore is now a vibrant district with plenty of street food carts and stalls, restaurants and hip new bars, souvenir shops, locally made art, craft products and any Chinese product shops that make it a compelling destination for tourists and locals alike.
 Not to be missed is the Chinese Heritage Centre that showcases the history and culture of the neighbourhood; the Buddha Tooth Relic Temple, a four-storey Buddhist temple that houses sacred Buddha relic kept in a stupa made out of gold; and the Sri Mariamman Hindu Temple, the oldest Hindu temple of Singapore (founded in 1827).
 If you like night-life, don’t miss Ann Siang street and Club street with their bars and crowds.
-The best moment to enjoy the two streets and have fun is on Friday and Saturday evening when both the roads are closed to traffic.
+The best moment to enjoy the two streets and have fun is Friday and Saturday evening when both the roads are closed to traffic.

 4. Boat Quay, Clarke Quay and the colonial district

 Only 15 minutes walk from Chinatown, you’ll find Clarke Quay and Boat Quay, the historic riverside of Singapore.
 Located upstream from the Singapore River’s mouth, the district used to be the centre of commerce in the city about 150 years ago.
 The Singapore River served as a seaport and used to trade goods from nearby villages.
 This area of restored warehouses is famous for being a night-life hub with various restaurants, floating restaurants, iconic dance clubs to live music venues, and rooftop bars.
 Some of the most trendy clubs/bars in the Quay district are Crazy Elephant, Cuba Libre Bar, F.Club x Attica SG, Hero’s, Molly Malone and Southbridge.